keitaroyamada/RoundnessForAI/README.md

 # Roundness Calculation Script For Illustrator
-This script allows us to calculate Roundness value using circular paths in the Illustrator.
+This script allows us to calculate Roundness value using circular paths on the Illustrator.

 ## Definition
 The roundness is one of the useful parameters for grain shapes.
 The definition is extremely simple as below.